 “Good.
 I’ll need you to keep an eye on those two out there.
 I’m sure Kiko will be more understanding with you around.”

 I thought about Kiko’s attitude toward Breccan, “Right…”

-Then he slapped his legs and stood up.
+Then he slapped his legs and jumped to his feet.

 © Copyright 2016 Anon Amous.
 All rights reserved.

 Book / Action and Adventure

 Paste the link to picture in the entry below:

 Paste the link to Youtube video in the following entry:

 Cannot annotate a non-flat selection.
 Make sure your selection starts and ends within the same node.

 An annotation cannot contain another annotation.